Therapeutics Data Commons: Machine Learning Datasets and Tasks for Drug Discovery and Development: Single-Instance Learning Tasks in TDC

 \dataset{SARSCoV2\_3CLPro\_Diamond}: A large XChem crystallographic fragment screen of 879 drugs against SARS-CoV-2 main protease at high resolution.
 Given the SMILES string for a drug, the task is to predict its activity against SARSCoV2 3CL Protease~\citep{diamondprotease, mitaicures}. \\ \textit{Suggested data split: scaffold split; Evaluation: AUPRC.}

 \dataset{HIV}: The HIV dataset consists of 41,127 drugs and the task is to predict their ability to inhibit HIV replication.
-It was introduced by the Drug Therapeutics Program AIDS Antiviral Screen, which tested the ability to for over 40,000 compounds~\citep{aids, molnet}. \\ \textit{Suggested data split: scaffold split; Evaluation: AUPRC.}
+It was introduced by the Drug Therapeutics Program AIDS Antiviral Screen~\citep{aids, molnet}. \\ \textit{Suggested data split: scaffold split; Evaluation: AUPRC.}